-• Hybrid architecture: Circulate is a hybrid between orchestration and choreography techniques: this model maintains the robustness and simplicity of centralised orchestration but facilities choreography by allowing Web services to transfer data amongst themselves.
+Circulate is a hybrid between orchestration and choreography techniques: This model maintains the robustness and simplicity of centralized orchestration but facilities choreography by allowing web services to transfer data among themselves.
 Importantly, the Circulate architecture is a general architecture and can therefore be implemented using different technologies and integrated into existing systems.
-However in this paper we will focus on an implementation based on Web services, which is used as the basis for our Internet-scale evaluation.
+However, in this paper we will focus on an implementation based on web services, which is used as the basis for our Internet-scale evaluation.